 Selling on social platforms can be a good way to highlight the antiques you are selling, and reach a wider audience.
 Typically, most businesses will pair selling on social media with another platform, such as a dedicated online store.

-The antique market relies heavily on trust.
+The antique market relies heavily on fostering trust through your brand.
 Your customers will need to trust that you’re selling them authentic products at a fair price before they will make a purchase.

 This is why your brand is so important.